-- Care worker
+- Care worker - Carers

-- Carers

 - Colleagues

 - Managers

 - Social worker

 - Occupational therapist

 - GP

 - Speech & language therapist

 - Physiotherapist

 - Pharmacist

 - Nurse

 - Psychologist

 - Admiral nurses

 - Independent mental capacity advocate

 - Independent mental health advocate

 - Community psychiatric nurse

 - Dementia care advisor

 - Advocate

 - Support groups

-Dignity - Bearing, conduct, or speech indicative of self-respect or appreciation of theformality or gravity of an occasion or situation
+Dignity - Bearing, conduct, or speech indicative of self-respect or appreciation of the formality or gravity of an occasion or situation

 Unit aim (s) This unit covers the movement, assistance and positioning of individuals as part of their care and support plan.
 This unit promotes the risk reduction strategy as identified through the individual's risk assessment.
 The unit is aimed at learners who may work in diverse settings and who will be assisting and moving individuals who have a range of abilities.

-Assessment requirements specified by This unit must be assessed in accordance

-asector or regulatory body (if with Skills for Care and Development's RQF
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
+Details of the relationship of the unit and relevant National Occupational Standards N/A

-appropriate) Assessment Principles.

-Details of the relationship of the unit N/A

-and relevant National Occupational

-Standards